omsotnikov/anderson-towers-construction/README.md

 - `--tolerance` - precision for floating point comparison;
 - `--root` - root of eigenvalues and eigenvectors datasets in hdf5 file.

-The this script outputs two files: statevector_approximation.h5 and coefficients.h5 which contain approximate statevector and coefficients of decomposition, respectively.
+This script outputs two files: `statevector_approximation.h5` and `coefficients.h5` which contain approximate statevector and coefficients of superposition, respectively.
-This script imports OverlapOptimizer class from [overlap_optimizer.py](./overlap_optimizer.py) and a number of functions from [overlap_functions.py](./overlap_functions.py), so keep them in the same folder with [minimize_overlap.py](./minimize_overlap.py) or be sure that containing folder is present in PYTHONPATH.
+This script imports `OverlapOptimizer` class from [overlap_optimizer.py](./overlap_optimizer.py) and a number of functions from [overlap_functions.py](./overlap_functions.py), so keep them in the same folder with [minimize_overlap.py](./minimize_overlap.py) or be sure that folder containing these scripts is present in `PYTHONPATH`.

 ### Auxiliary scripts